sagifa/connecteam-ssr/README.md

 My favorite part of the JSON logic is how it fills up the page content with dynamic reusable components and styles, except for the footer section, as I didn't have the time to complete the task fully.

-I didn't do the following:
-Few of the SVGs didn't work on Figma, and I didn't want to use third-party SVGs, so it was a new challenge for me to build components with not fixed SVGs from Figma

 If you give me the chance, I would like to try my skills in responsive design.